corda/corda/docs/source/network-map.rst

 :notaries: List of identity and validation type (either validating or non-validating) of the notaries which are permitted
         in the compatibility zone.

-:maxMessageSize: (This is currently ignored.
-However, it will be wired up in a future release.)

-..
-TODO Replace the above with this once wired: Maximum allowed size in bytes of an individual message sent over the wire.
+:maxMessageSize: Maximum allowed size in bytes of an individual message sent over the wire.
 Note that attachments are
             a special case and may be fragmented for streaming transfer, however, an individual transaction or flow message may not be larger than this value.

 :maxTransactionSize: Maximum allowed size in bytes of a transaction.
 This is the size of the transaction object and its attachments.